The 2-Hour Problem

 3. Does everything write back to my CRM?
 Your sales team should never leave their system.
 Every AI conversation should be logged and visible.
 If there's a gap here, your team is flying blind on follow-up.

 One more thing: don't sign a 12-month contract before validating performance at your store.
 The technology underlying most automotive AI tools is only about three years old.
-Start with a 30 to 60-day pilot, one rooftop, one lead source.
+Start with a 30 to 60-day pilot, one rooftop and as many integrations as possible.
 See how the AI performs against your actual traffic and your actual customers.
 And watch how the vendor communicates when something goes wrong, because that's where you find out who you're actually working with.

 The Long Game